RileyMcCuen/twitteranalytics/README.md

 Will scale the backend under load and make sure the service is always available.

+This was a helpful link for creating volume to hold google credentials file: https://stackoverflow.com/questions/47021469/how-to-set-google-application-credentials-on-gke-running-through-kubernetes

 ## Frontend - ?

 A frontend to display the data from the language processing.
 Will use some sort